Cystic fibrosis: how could gene and cell therapy help?

 - directly changing the error in the faulty gene back to the correct sequence, through gene editing.

 The advantage of gene therapy is that it can benefit all people with CF no matter what their mutation type might be.
 If the correct gene can be delivered in enough cells then this can restore the correct movement of salt and water and prevent the accumulation of the thick sticky mucus.
 The main focus of this type of research has been the cells lining the lung.
 This is where the effects of the disease have the biggest impact of quality of life and survival.
+However, it is important to note that, unlike modulator therapies, current gene therapies for CF only improve lung function; they do not lessen the effects of CF on other affected organs.

 Most gene therapy approaches to treat CF involve delivering a healthy copy of the CFTR gene directly to the affected cells.
 There are a number of different approaches.
 All of them require a way of getting the DNA into a sufficient number of cells.